What is RSI?

 Interpreting value of RSI

-RSI values >= 70 indicate that a security has becoming overbought or overvalued, and therefore may be primed for a trend reversal or corrective pullback in price.
+Traditional interpretation and usage of the RSI is that :-RSI values >= 70 indicate that a security has becoming overbought or overvalued, and therefore may be primed for a trend reversal or corrective pullback in price.

 On the other side of RSI values, an RSI reading of <= 30 is commonly interpreted as indicating an oversold or undervalued condition that may signal a trend change or corrective price reversal to the upside.